 Termination is a central problem in program verification.
-In this paper we study termination of \emph{single-path linear loops}, i.e., programs of the form
+In this paper we study termination of \emph{single-path affine loops}, i.e., programs of the form

-where $g_1,\ldots,g_m : \RR^d\rightarrow\RR$ and $f:\RR^d\rightarrow\RR^d$ are affine maps with integer coefficients.
+where \(A, B, \bb, \bc\) are matrices of appropriated dimensions.
+Such loop programs are often referred to as \emph{linear loops}.
 Here the loop body has a single control path that performs a simultaneous affine update of the program variables.
 Analysis of loops of this form, including acceleration and termination, is an important part of analysing more complex programs (see, e.g.,~\cite{Boigelot03,JeannetSS14,KincaidBCR19}).

-For a set $S\subseteq \RR^d$, we say that the above loop \emph{terminates on $S$} if it terminates on all initial vectors $\xx\in S$.
-Despite the simplicity of single-path linear loops, the question of deciding termination has proven challenging (and termination already becomes undecidable if the loop body consists of a nondeterministic choice between two different linear updates).
-Tiwari~\cite{T04} showed that termination of single-path linear loops is decidable over $\RR^d$.
-Subsequently, Braverman~\cite{B06}, using a more refined analysis of the loop components, showed that termination is decidable over $\QQ^d$ and noted that termination on $\mathbb{Z}^d$ can be reduced to termination on $\QQ^d$ in the homogeneous case, i.e., when the update map $f$ and guards $g_1,\ldots,g_m$ are linear.
-More recently, Ouaknine, Sousa-Pinto, and Worrell~\cite{OPW15} have proven that termination over $\ZZ^d$ is decidable in the non-homogeneous case under the assumption that the update function $f$ has the form $f(\boldsymbol{x})=A\boldsymbol x+\boldsymbol a$ for $A$ a diagonalisable integer matrix.
-Decidability of termination for non-homogeneous linear loops over $\mathbb{Z}^d$ was conjectured by Tiwari~\cite[Conjecture 1]{T04}, but has remained open until now.
+For a set \(S\subseteq \RR^d\), we say that the above loop \emph{terminates on \(S\)} if it terminates on all initial values in \(S\).
+Despite the simplicity of single-path affine loops, the question of deciding termination has proven challenging (and termination becomes undecidable if the update function in the loop body is allowed to be piecewise linear or if the loop body consists of a nondeterministic choice between two different linear updates~\cite{Ben-AmramGM12}).
+Tiwari~\cite{T04} showed that termination of single-path affine loops is decidable over \(\RR^d\).
+Subsequently, Braverman~\cite{B06}, using a more refined analysis of the loop components, showed that termination is decidable over \(\QQ^d\) and noted that termination on \(\mathbb{Z}^d\) can be reduced to termination on \(\QQ^d\) in the homogeneous case, i.e., when \(\bb, \bc\) are both all-zero vectors.
+More recently, Ouaknine, Sousa-Pinto, and Worrell~\cite{OPW15} have proven that termination over \(\ZZ^d\) is decidable in the non-homogeneous case under the assumption that the update matrix \(A\) is a diagonalisable integer matrix.
+Decidability of termination for non-homogeneous affine loops over \(\mathbb{Z}^d\) was conjectured by Tiwari~\cite[Conjecture 1]{T04}, but has remained open until now.